Frequently asked questions

 The Chartered Trading Standards Institute is private company who supply Membership & Training for Trading Standards professionals, we do not employer Trading Standards officers, and as such we are unable to provide you with the information you require.
 Unfortunately nor are we able to forward on any correspondence which you may have posted to us, this correspondence will be returned to the sender.

 Citizens Advice consumer service provides free, confidential and impartial advice on consumer issues.
 Visit www.adviceguide.org.uk or call the Citizens Advice consumer helpline on 0808 223 133.
-Calls to the helpline cost up to 9p per minute from a landline.
-If you're calling from a mobile, it'll cost between 3p and 40p per minute - if you have inclusive minutes, it's the same as calling a landline.
+Calls to the helpline are free.

 Please note if you reside in Scotland please contact Advice Scotland 0808 164 600 or visit https://www.advice.scot/

 The Chartered Trading Standards Institute membership categories are based on Trading Standards qualifications.
 The Board of Trade certificate, DPCP full DCA, DTS, and DCATS qualifications and their antecedents are still recognised Trading Standards qualifications, and entitle the holder to Full membership.
-The DCA part one is the equivalent of the FCATS/CSCATS qualification, and both qualifications entitle the holder to Associate membership.
+The DCA part one is the equivalent of the FCATS, CSCATS and CPCF Stage 1 qualification, and these qualifications entitle the holder to Associate membership.

 Any existing Chartered Trading Standards Practitioners will only lose their status if they do not continue to meet the existing criteria.
 No existing CTSP needs to obtain this qualification, as they will have already demonstrated they meet the existing criteria with their initial submission.
 However if an existing CTSP is interested in obtaining Trading Standards Advanced Practitioner (Degree Level), they may look to do so.